This essay reflects on the decline of live theatre in modern culture, exploring audience demographics, changing roles, and the illusion of revival.

 The Modern Theater Landscape

 In the contemporary context, live theatre has taken on multiple roles.
 Firstly, it has furthered the grand spectacle of Broadway, a dazzling display of music, lights and sound where visual extravagance often overshadows the subtleties of the script.
+Broadway, where the fog machine has better billing than the playwright.
 This transformation comes at a considerable cost.
 High ticket prices and limited integration into everyday life contribute to its status as an extraordinary rather than ordinary pastime.

 Secondly, live theatre has transformed into a perceived stepping stone for aspiring actors aiming for success in film and television.
 For many, it’s a means to an end, a pragmatic route rather than an art form cherished in its own right.
 The focus often shifts from artistic expression to pragmatic skill (and resumé) development, as actors hone their craft with an eye toward video and screen productions, reflecting the evolving reality of entertainment.